1. The illness I live with is: Chronic post-traumatic headache/migraine (intractable, with aura)

 - "Trust in the LORD with all your heart and lean not on your own understanding; in all your ways acknowledge him, and he will make your paths straight" (Proverbs 3:5-6)

 27. Something that has surprised me about living with an illness is: how strong I can be, and how many people misunderstand invisible illnesses so much that even their well-intentioned words and actions can be hurtful.
+Also, how much so many of us take for granted the freedom of just doing/being.
+Before my accident, I could choose what to do, without having to seriously consider each little thing as being a potential source of increased pain.
+Now, everything I do has to be a conscious decision to use my energy for that specific thing (even basic things, like taking a shower).

 28. The nicest thing someone did for me when I wasn't feeling well was: take care of me...
 When I have a bad migraine, my husband does everything he can to take care of me (feeds me, makes sure I take my medicine, massage my head/neck/shoulders/back/feet, make sure I'm in a dark room and am as comfortable as I can be, and anything else that I need).